hugobiais/NestJS-CRUD-InnovOrder/IMPORTANTCOMMANDS.md

 `npx prisma migrate dev` (only for developpment because it resets the DB)

 To access the db, we can run `npx prisma studio`

+for the doc, for the authenticated routes, we want to add as Headers:
+Authorization     Bearer <TOKEN>